 - Click Apply and then OK.

-- Make sure that no other server certificates in the Personal > Certificates folder have a Friendly name of vdm.
+- Ensure that no other server certificates in the Personal > Certificates folder have a Friendly name of vdm.
 If you find a certificate with a Friendly name of vdm, delete that name, click Apply and then click OK.

 Next, you need to import the root certificate and intermediate certificates into the Windows local computer certificate store.